rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 const rollSomeUltimateDice = () => rollDice(42, 42);
 ```

 This final version allows to simulate a dice which is not starting at 1.
-Moreover the `max` allows to simulate a uniform fair dice beyond “the ordinary rules of physical reality”.
+Moreover the `max` allows to simulate a uniform fair dice beyond "the ordinary rules of physical reality".
 Imagine a 7-sided one.
 You can mimic your favorite dice game following its ordinary rules.
 But if you can imagine one, roll a dice which would never exist in reality ;)